Author: NN, 2012. 12pg. (Indonesian)

 Author: Dinny & Nina Yusuf, 2016.
 55pg.
 (English)

-Publisher: Yayasan Toraja Melo
+Publisher: Yayasan Toraja Melo, Jakarta

-The catalogue asserts the impactful journey of the Toraja Melo Foundation, which has been empowering weavers since 2009, beginning in Mamasa, West Sulawesi, and expanding to Adonara and Lembata.
+The catalog asserts the impactful journey of the Toraja Melo Foundation, which has been empowering weavers since 2009, beginning in Mamasa, West Sulawesi, and expanding to Adonara and Lembata.
 Currently, Toraja Melo directly supports 1,000 weavers, confidently equipping them for the global market through targeted capacity-building programs that focus on motif revival, innovative textile design, and the development of superior textile gift products.

 Author: Christiane Moser, 2011.
 136pg.
 (English)